Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 Here’s yet another example of the Decision Tree in action:

-To which I say, I like the way you think.
 The answer to that is something called Information Gain and GINI Index.

 📚 Information Gain